acucciniello/acucciniello.com/_posts/2017-08-11-How-Contexts-Work-in-API.AI.md

 ## Introduction

-If you read my last post API.AI has a more in-depth conversational flow then normal Alexa Intents and Utterances have.
+If you read my last post API.AI has a more in-depth conversational flow, then normal Alexa Intents and Utterances have.
 API.AI introduced the idea of *contexts* in conversations.
 It allows API.AI to know what the user is saying and in what context.
 So today I am going to explain how this works!

 ## API.AI